openstax/intern-nsfhighlighting/hypothesis/README.txt

 1. In client_json_config_example/index.htm line 11-32.
 It can change the color of the sidebar backgournd, some buttons.
 It won't be enough for our requirements.
 See example by clicking this link (a page hosted by github): https://tianlantianlan95.github.io/TestTextbookHtmlBeta/

+Modification of the export api:
+Add python file name 'research.py' in the /h/h/views dir.
+Edit app.py in the /h/h to add route
+When host locally, a "http://localhost:[PORTNUMBER]/research_export" request can get a json response for export data.
+Will chage to csv later (need a customized renderer)